Duniyapur (TV series)

-Duniyapur (stylised as DuniyaPur), is a 2024 Urdu-language Pakistani television drama series directed by Shahid Shafaat and written by Radain Shah.
+Duniyapur is a 2024 Urdu-language Pakistani television drama series directed by Shahid Shafaat and written by Radain Shah.
 The series is produced under Multiverse Entertainment and premiered on 25 September 2024 on Green Entertainment.
 It stars an ensemble cast of Nauman Ijaz, Khushhal Khan, Ramsha Khan, Sami Khan and Manzar Sehbai.
 Duniyapur is the most expensive drama made in the history of Pakistani television.

 The series follows the fierce rivalry between the Adam and Nawab families in the town of Duniyapur.
 After losing their elder brothers, Shahmeer and Ana, united by grief and love, work to end the feud and restore peace to the town.

 Plot

 In the troubled town of Duniyapur, a rivalry between the Adam and Nawab families reaches its peak when the oldest sons from each side are killed in a fight.
 This loss pushes Shahmeer Adam, who had always wanted to escape his family’s legacy, and Ana Nawab, who steps into a leadership role after her brother’s death, to face their families' hatred.

 As they deal with their sadness and new responsibilities, Shahmeer and Ana fall in love.
 Together, they work to end the long-standing feud, and, with help from the local police, succeed in bringing peace and harmony back to Duniyapur.